syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the source code of binding the SfDataGrid.SelectedItem properties sample [here]()

-## Binding SfDataGrid.SelectedItems property
+## Xamarin.Forms DataGrid SelectedItems binding

-You can bind any object type collection to the bindable property SfDataGrid[SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) which gets or sets the collection of `SelectedItems` collection in the SfDataGrid.
+You can bind any object type collection to the [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) to apply selection to multiple rows programmatically.
 Refer the below code to bind the `SfDataGrid.SelectedItems` from the ViewModel.

 {% highlight xaml %}